lucadavidde/sonarqube-openshift-docker/README.md

 It is inspired by the upstream SonarQube Docker image: https://github.com/SonarSource/docker-sonarqube

-Froked from OpenShiftDemos/sonarqube-openshift-docker
+Forked from OpenShiftDemos/sonarqube-openshift-docker

 # Docker Hub

-The SonarQube image is available on Docker Hub at: https://hub.docker.com/_/sonarqube
+Images are taken from official SonarQube Docker Hub at: https://hub.docker.com/_/sonarqube

 # Deploy on OpenShift
 You can do use the provided templates with an embedded or postgresql database to deploy SonarQube on